dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 print(est_LLE.item())
 ```

-To estimate the spectrum of Lyapunov exponents sequentially, which is slower, use:
+To estimate the spectrum of Lyapunov exponents sequentially, which is _much slower_, use:

 ```python
 seq_LEs = lyapunov_exponents.estimate_spectrum_sequentially(jac_vals, dt=dt)